Snailedlt/test/README.md

 View the full list of features/changes and changelog in Mod-Readme.txt in releases.

 # Disclaimer
-Nucleus Co-Op was originally created by Lucas Assis.
+Nucleus Co-op was originally created by Lucas Assis.
 This Official Nucleus Co-op Mod is endorsed by Lucas.

-Github link to the original project: https://github.com/lucasassislar/nucleuscoop Official Nucleus Co-Op website: https://nucleus-coop.github.io/
+Github link to the original project: https://github.com/lucasassislar/nucleuscoop Official Nucleus Co-op website: https://nucleus-coop.github.io/

-Subscribe the official Nucleus Co-Op subreddit: https://www.reddit.com/r/nucleuscoop/
+Subscribe the official Nucleus Co-op subreddit: https://www.reddit.com/r/nucleuscoop/
-Nucleus Co-Op (Mod) FAQ via subreddit: https://www.reddit.com/r/nucleuscoop/comments/optwas/frequently_asked_questions/
+Nucleus Co-op FAQ via subreddit: https://www.reddit.com/r/nucleuscoop/comments/optwas/frequently_asked_questions/
-Nucleus Co-Op (Mod) FAQ on website: https://nucleus-coop.github.io/docs/FAQ/
+Nucleus Co-op FAQ on website: https://nucleus-coop.github.io/docs/FAQ/

-Join the official Nucleus Co-Op Discord: https://discord.gg/QDUt8HpCvr
+Join the official Nucleus Co-op Discord: https://discord.gg/QDUt8HpCvr

-# How does Nucleus Co-Op work?
+# How does Nucleus Co-op work?
-Nucleus Co-Op opens multiple instances of the same game (only 1 copy of the game is required in majority of cases) and connects those instances via LAN or steamworks online multiplayer emulation, but on the same PC.
+Nucleus Co-op opens multiple instances of the same game (only 1 copy of the game is required in majority of cases) and connects those instances via LAN or steamworks online multiplayer emulation, but on the same PC.
 All while making sure all the windows have focus so they can be playable with gamepads or that the instances are playable even in the background.
 Nucleus then resizes, removes borders and repositions the games windows so you can have synthetic splitscreen to play locally with your friends.

 # Installation:
 1. Download the latest release.